Why a Parrot Should be Taught to Step Up

 Teaching a Parrot to Step up is an Important Exercise That Makes for Easy Handling of a Pet Hookbill.

 A Well-Trained Parrot is a Well-Behaved Parrot

 At all times, interactions between parrot and owner should be peaceful, with the owner in control of the situation.

-A authority-based relationship that includes interactive behaviors will help to offset potential aggression problems that could develop in a mature parrot.
+A authority-based relationship that includes interactive behaviors will help to offset, instinctual behavior and/or potential aggression that could develop in a mature parrot.

 Importance of Step-Ups in Relation to Avian Behavior

 Parrots, by nature, seek to understand their place in the pecking order.
 This happens in the wild and it happens when they become part of a human family.
 In other words, your family becomes your parrot's perceived flock and your parrot will try to determine its place in that flock.